Biographies

 Lindsey grew up in Stafford, where she played with the Staffordshire Youth Wind Orchestra.
 She arrived in Nottingham to study at the University, was one of the original members of the Nottingham Symphonic Wind Orchestra and fell in love with the vibrant Nottingham saxophone scene.
 More recently she spent six years with the National Saxophone Choir of Great Britain, appearing at the Edinburgh Fringe and in concerts throughout the UK.

-Now based in Buckinghamshire, Lindsey combines her musical commitments with a career as an editor.
+Now based in Buckinghamshire, Lindsey combines her musical commitments with a career at The Open University.

 michelle10